PostHog/posthog.com/contents/handbook/engineering/support-hero.md

 * Feature request
 * Other

-If something falls into two categories just tag the one you think its most relevant
+If something falls into two categories, just tag the one you think is most relevant.

 ### Escalating issues